 3. Terrace, Northern Quarter

-Terrace’s terrace is a great spot for summer drinks, but did you know they serve up some tasty grub, too?
-Enjoy yummy pizzas courtesy of Noi Quattro, brunch dishes, pies and more in the glorious Manchester sun.
+Terrace‘s terrace is a great spot for summer drinks, but did you know they serve up some tasty grub, too?
+Enjoy a wonderful outdoor dining experience yummy pizzas courtesy of Noi Quattro, brunch dishes, pies and more in the glorious Manchester sun.
 Terrace, 43 Thomas St, M4 1NA.

 4. Cane & Grain, Northern Quarter

-Some of the best American grub in town, Cane and Grain is serving up ribs, beer and burgers both inside and outside – so you can bask out in the warm weather, or hide inside with a bit of comfort food if it rains.
+Some of the best American grub in Manchester, Cane and Grain is serving up ribs, beer and burgers both inside and outside – so you can bask out in the warm weather, taking advantage of the outdoor dining opportunity, or hide inside with a bit of comfort food if it rains.
 Cane and Grain, 49, 51 Thomas St, M4 1NA.

 5. The Oast House, Spinningfields

 The Oast House customers can finally enjoy the large, open space all over again now that spring is here.
-Expect the same vibe that you knew and loved before, with plenty of live music and hanging kebabs in store.
+Expect an impeccable vibe, with plenty of live music and hanging kebabs in store, as well as plenty of events throughout the spring and summer months packing out the outdoor area.
+It’s equally a great location for outdoor Manchester dining, though, with a city centre location yet feels enclosed and relatively quiet, until the football comes on that is.
 The Oast House, The Avenue Courtyard, M3 3AY.